slacy/openmusictheory.github.io/hybridThemes.md

 ##The Compound Basic Idea

 Just as we sometimes find composers combining different features of the two primary thematic types, we also often find combinations of different types of phrase.
-The "compound basic idea," or CBI combines the melodic characteristics of the [antecedent](antecedent.html) with the harmonic characteristics of the [presentation](presentation.html) function.
+The "compound basic idea," or CBI, combines the melodic characteristics of the [antecedent function](antecedent.html) with the harmonic characteristics of the [presentation](presentation.html) function.
 Like an antecedent, it presents a basic idea followed by a contrasting one.
 But like a presentation, the compound basic idea simply prolongs tonic, without ending in a cadence.

 ## Hybrid 3 ##

-The third hybrid type strongly resembles the [first](hybridThemes.html#hybrid-1).
+The third hybrid type strongly resembles the [first hybrid](hybridThemes.html#hybrid-1).
 Rather than beginning with an initiating antecedent, however, its first phrase is a [CBI](hybridThemes.html#the-compound-basic-idea).
 Following the CBI, Hybrid 3 concludes with a continuation that ends with a cadence.

 <img src="Graphics/ClassicalThemes/hybrid3.svg" onerror="this.src='Graphics/ClassicalThemes/hybrid3.png'">